ajfisher/robotnik-workshop/slides/slides.md

 We think there's a huge opportunity to bring web tech and hardware together because the web is the natural interface for many applications of smart tech.

-I also believe that the web is highly accessible and is an inclusive community so provides a great opportunity for people to get involved from non-traditional robotics backgrounds.

----

-nodebotsau.io/melbourne<!-- .element class="bigtext" style="text-align: center; padding-top: 10%" -->

-Notes:

-If you want to know more, visit that link, we run events every month and have a big international event coming up in July which we'd love to have people participate in.

 ---

 ## First circuits